Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 “Stay cool, Ponyboy.”

 How far you think that thing’s gonna get?
-I feel like it’s gonna end up right back in the tank like an hour from now.
+It’s gonna end up right back in the tank like an hour from now.

 Miming 101.
 It’s like having training wheels.